Guidelines for authors

 Any acknowledgments should be terse and noted as the last paragraph prior to the references.

 All papers must be written in excellent English.
 Any regional variety of English is acceptable as long as authors are consistent.
 Papers that are not written in excellent English will be rejected immediately or sent back to the authors for revisions.
-Note that papers will be changed to Canadian English during the copyediting process.

 Citations and references